Table of Contents

 1. Efficiency: Fine-tune large models quickly without the computational burden of updating all parameters.

-2. Memory-friendly: Significantly fewer trainable parameters mean smaller memory footprint during training and inference.
+2. Memory-friendly: Significantly fewer trainable parameters mean a smaller memory footprint during training and inference.

 3. Flexible Deployment: Rapidly swap, combine, or adjust adapters to support multiple tasks with the same base model.